kuba2k2/spicetify-beat-saber/README.md

 7. `spicetify apply`
 8. The app should now be available in your Spotify client.

+### Uninstall - Modern clients (v1.2.x+)

+1. Run `spicetify config-dir` to open your Spicetify directory.
+2. Go to `CustomApps` and remove `beatsaber`.
+3. Run `spicetify config custom_apps beatsaber-` to remove it out of Spicetifys config.
+4. `spicetify apply`
+5. You should now have uninstalled the app :3

 ### Legacy clients (v1.1.56)

 *This part is left for reference only.
 You probably want to use the modern version above.*